GAP-LAB-CUHK-SZ/MVImgNet/README.md

 ## Acknowledgement

+Thanks to [Wei Cheng](https://wchengad.github.io/) for the new downloading solution for our dataset.

 Thanks to [Gege Gao](https://github.com/GGGHSL) for providing tips on downloading our dataset.

 Thanks to [Voxel51](https://docs.voxel51.com/) for providing the dataset demo.

-Thanks to [Wei Cheng](mailto:wchengad@connect.ust.hk) for providing the new dataset downloading solution.